oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 «<mark title="Requirement MQTT-SN-4.9-2"><a name="MQTT-SN-4.9-2"></a>A Server or Client MUST NOT send a new Packet of a type from the above list, when it has an acknowledgement outstanding for another Packet for which it has not received an acknowledgement</mark>»\[MQTT‑SN‑4.9‑2].

 A sender MAY retry a request (send the same Packet) when it is expecting an acknowledgement and none has been received.
-See [[4.4 Packet delivery retry]](#packet-delivery-retry) for more information on Packet retries.
+See [4.4 Packet delivery retry](#packet-delivery-retry) for more information on Packet retries.

 > **Informative comment**
 >